rkoeninger/ShenScript/docs/interop.rst

 Global Classes, Values and Functions
 ------------------------------------

 Functions to retrieve common JavaScript globals.
+All take zero arguments and return what they're called.
+They Shen global symbols name with additional earmuffs (:shen:`js.*Array*`) where the value is actually held.

 ..
-Hint:: You can check if a symbol is defined with :shen:`(bound?
-Symbol)`.
+Hint:: Some of these are not available in all JavaScript environments.
+You can check if a symbol is defined with :shen:`(bound? js.*Array*)`.

 .. function:: js.Array

-   Calling with no arguments returns the global JavaScript :code:`Array` class.
+   Returns the global JavaScript :code:`Array` class.

 .. function:: js.ArrayBuffer

-   Calling with no arguments returns the global JavaScript :code:`ArrayBuffer` class.
+   Returns the global JavaScript :code:`ArrayBuffer` class.

 .. function:: js.AsyncFunction

-   Calling with no arguments returns the global JavaScript :code:`AsyncFunction` class.
+   Returns the global JavaScript :code:`AsyncFunction` class.

 .. function:: js.Atomics

-   Calling with no arguments returns the global JavaScript :code:`Atomics` class.
+   Returns the global JavaScript :code:`Atomics` class.
 This is not available in Firefox.

 .. function:: js.Boolean

-   Calling with no arguments returns the global JavaScript :code:`Boolean` class.
+   Returns the global JavaScript :code:`Boolean` class.

 .. function:: js.console

-   Calling with no arguments returns the global JavaScript :code:`console` object.
+   Returns the global JavaScript :code:`console` object.

 .. function:: js.DataView

-   Calling with no arguments returns the global JavaScript :code:`DataView` class.
+   Returns the global JavaScript :code:`DataView` class.

 .. function:: js.Date

-   Calling with no arguments returns the global JavaScript :code:`Date` class.
+   Returns the global JavaScript :code:`Date` class.

 .. function:: js.Function

-   Calling with no arguments returns the global JavaScript :code:`Function` class.
+   Returns the global JavaScript :code:`Function` class.

 .. function:: js.GeneratorFunction

-   Calling with no arguments returns the global JavaScript :code:`GeneratorFunction` class.
+   Returns the global JavaScript :code:`GeneratorFunction` class.

 .. function:: js.globalThis

-   Calling with no arguments returns the global JavaScript :code:`globalThis` object.
+   Returns the global JavaScript :code:`globalThis` object.
 If :code:`globalThis` is not defined in this JavaScript environment, then :code:`window`, :code:`global`, etc is used as appropriate.

 .. function:: js.Infinity

-   Calling with no arguments returns the JavaScript :code:`Infinity` value.
+   Returns the JavaScript :code:`Infinity` value.

 .. function:: js.JSON

-   Calling with no arguments returns the global JavaScript :code:`JSON` object.
+   Returns the global JavaScript :code:`JSON` object.

 .. function:: js.Map

-   Calling with no arguments returns the global JavaScript :code:`Map` class.
+   Returns the global JavaScript :code:`Map` class.

 .. function:: js.NaN

-   Calling with no arguments returns the JavaScript :code:`NaN` value.
+   Returns the JavaScript :code:`NaN` value.

 .. function:: js.Number

-   Calling with no arguments returns the global JavaScript :code:`Number` class.
+   Returns the global JavaScript :code:`Number` class.

 .. function:: js.null

-   Calling with no arguments returns the JavaScript :code:`null` value.
+   Returns the JavaScript :code:`null` value.

 .. function:: js.Object

-   Calling with no arguments returns the global JavaScript :code:`Object` class.
+   Returns the global JavaScript :code:`Object` class.

 .. function:: js.Promise

-   Calling with no arguments returns the global JavaScript :code:`Promise` class.
+   Returns the global JavaScript :code:`Promise` class.

 .. function:: js.Proxy

-   Calling with no arguments returns the global JavaScript :code:`Proxy` class.
+   Returns the global JavaScript :code:`Proxy` class.

 .. function:: js.Reflect

-   Calling with no arguments returns the global JavaScript :code:`Reflect` class.
+   Returns the global JavaScript :code:`Reflect` class.

 .. function:: js.RegExp

-   Calling with no arguments returns the global JavaScript :code:`RegExp` class.
+   Returns the global JavaScript :code:`RegExp` class.

 .. function:: js.Set

-   Calling with no arguments returns the global JavaScript :code:`Set` class.
+   Returns the global JavaScript :code:`Set` class.

 .. function:: js.SharedArrayBuffer

-   Calling with no arguments returns the global JavaScript :code:`SharedArrayBuffer` class.
+   Returns the global JavaScript :code:`SharedArrayBuffer` class.
 This is not available in Firefox.

 .. function:: js.String

-   Calling with no arguments returns the global JavaScript :code:`String` class.
+   Returns the global JavaScript :code:`String` class.

 .. function:: js.Symbol

-   Calling with no arguments returns the global JavaScript :code:`Symbol` class.
+   Returns the global JavaScript :code:`Symbol` class.

 .. function:: js.undefined

-   Calling with no arguments returns the JavaScript :code:`undefined` value.
+   Returns the JavaScript :code:`undefined` value.

 .. function:: js.WeakMap

-   Calling with no arguments returns the global JavaScript :code:`WeakMap` class.
+   Returns the global JavaScript :code:`WeakMap` class.

 .. function:: js.WeakSet

-   Calling with no arguments returns the global JavaScript :code:`WeakSet` class.
+   Returns the global JavaScript :code:`WeakSet` class.

 .. function:: js.WebAssembly

-   Calling with no arguments returns the global JavaScript :code:`WebAssembly` class.
+   Returns the global JavaScript :code:`WebAssembly` class.

 Web-specific Interop
 --------------------

+Only available when running in a browser or browser-based environment like Electron.

-web.confirm?
+.. function:: web.confirm?

-web.self
-web.window
+   Shows a synchronous web confirm pop-up with the given message.
+Returns Shen :shen:`true` or :shen:`false` depending on whether the user hit "OK" or "Cancel".

+   :param string message: Message to show on the pop-up.

-web.document
+.. function:: web.document

-web.navigator
+   Returns the global :js:`document`.

-web.fetch
+.. function:: web.fetch

+   Does an HTTP GET on the given url and returns the result as a string.
+Only available when ShenScript is in async mode.

+   :param string url: URL to GET from.

-web.fetch-json
+.. function:: web.fetch-json

+   Same as web.fetch, but parses received value as JSON.

+   :param string url: URL to GET from.
+   :returns:          A JSON object.

+.. function:: web.navigator

+   Returns the global :js:`navigator`.

+.. function:: web.self

+   Returns the value of the :js:`self` keyword.

+.. function:: web.window

+   Returns the global :js:`window`.

 Node-specific Interop
 ---------------------

+Only available when running in a Node environment.

-node.exit
+.. function:: node.exit

+   Takes an exit code and terminates the runtime with the process returning that exit code.

+   :param number Code: Exit code for the process to return.
+   :returns:           Doesn't.

-node.exit-macro
+.. function:: node.exit-macro

-node.require
+   Macro to convert :shen:`node.exit` called with no arguments by inserting :shen:`0` as the default exit code.

-node.global
+.. function:: node.global

+   Called with no arguments, returns the value of the Node :js:`global` object.

+.. function:: node.require

+   Calls Node's :js:`require` function with the given module identifier.

+   :param string Module: Name or path to a Node module.
+   :returns:             :js:`exports` object returned by the module.